manish1822510059/Challenges/Boston-Housing/README.md

 * Used boxplot()/jointplot() to check outliers in data

 ### Task 3: Splitting Training Dataset into Test and Train set
-### Task 4: Train the model using RandomForest
+### Task 4: Train the model using various Ensemble Techniques:
-             * Check accuracy and RMSE Value on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-### Task 5: Used Hperparameter tunning in Random Forest:
-              * Tried to reduce RMSE
-              * Tried to increase Test set Accuracy.
+- Random Forest
-### Task 6: Train the model using Gradient Boost
+- Gradient Boost
-             * Check accuracy and RMSE Value on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-### Task 7: Used Hperparameter tunning in Gradient Boost:
-              * Tried to reduce RMSE
-              * Tried to increase Test set Accuracy.
-### Task 8: Train the model using XG Boost
+- XG Boost
-             * Check accuracy and RMSE Value on Test and Train set
+### Task 5: Check accuracy and RMSE Value on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
+### Task 6: Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-### Task 9: Used Hperparameter tunning in XG Boost:
+### Task 5: Used Hperparameter tunning  :
-              * Tried to reduce RMSE
+- Tried to reduce RMSE
-              * Tried to increase Test set Accuracy.
+- Tried to increase Test set Accuracy.
-### Task 10: Prediction on TEST DATA and Check RMSE of each model
+### Task 6: Prediction on TEST DATA and Check RMSE of each model

+## Conclusion :
-### Conclusion : XG Boost is giving least RMSE on Test data, ie It is more accurate in predicting Median value of Owner-Occupied homes.
+XG Boost is giving least RMSE on Test data, ie It is more accurate in predicting Median value of Owner-Occupied homes.